-Consider the source.
+Consider the source

 Get your dog a degree!

-Act in an emergency.
+Act in an emergency

-Hopefully you’ll never need to put it into practice, but it’s vital to know first aid for dogs in case of accident or sudden illness.
-Several organisations, such as Britain’s Blue Cross, offer a wealth of useful info online to get you started – try a simple search with the keywords “first aid for dogs” or “pet first aid”.
+Hopefully you’ll never need to put it into practice, but it’s vital to know first aid for dogs in case of an accident or sudden illness.
+Several organisations, such as the Blue Cross, offer a wealth of useful info online to get you started.
+Try a simple search with the keywords “first aid for dogs” or “pet first aid”.
 You’ll also find dozens of books and apps on canine first aid.

 To neuter or not to neuter?

-Feed the right food.
+Feed the right food

 There are many ways to be a responsible dog owner, and these are just a few examples of savvy, responsible pet parenting.